-- \\Updated policies will be communicated at the beginning of the school year. - Alcohol: The consumption or possession of alcohol products are prohibited on school premises or off school
+\\Updated policies will be communicated at the beginning of the school year.

-- Bad Language and Vulgarity: The use of curse words, vulgar language, or demeaning innuendos in any language is not acceptable.
+- Alcohol: The consumption or possession of alcohol products are prohibited on school premises or off school premises at a school-sponsored activity.
+Incidents that school personnel are aware of that take place outside of school will be reported to parents. - Bad Language and Vulgarity: The use of curse words, vulgar language, or demeaning innuendos in any language is not acceptable.
 This includes bad language and vulgarity toward anyone on or near the school campus, during a school outing, or posted on a social network during school hours.
 The degree to which a word or innuendo is inappropriate is left up to the teacher and administration to decide. - Bullying: Bullying is aggressive behavior that is repeated over time and involves unwanted, negative actions directed toward a specific individual.
 Bullying is the use of intimidation and cruelty to others, usually to those who are weaker (or viewed as inferior).